Contrasting Fathom (FTHM) and Its Competitors

-Fathom (NASDAQ: FTHM) is one of 19 publicly-traded companies in the “Real estate agents & managers” industry, but how does it compare to its rivals?
-We will compare Fathom to related businesses based on the strength of its profitability, valuation, analyst recommendations, dividends, earnings, risk and institutional ownership.
+Fathom (NASDAQ: FTHM) is one of 19 public companies in the “Real estate agents & managers” industry, but how does it compare to its competitors?
+We will compare Fathom to related companies based on the strength of its institutional ownership, valuation, dividends, earnings, analyst recommendations, profitability and risk.

+15.9% of Fathom shares are held by institutional investors.
+Comparatively, 62.5% of shares of all “Real estate agents & managers” companies are held by institutional investors.
+22.4% of shares of all “Real estate agents & managers” companies are held by company insiders.
+Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock is poised for long-term growth.

+This table compares Fathom and its competitors’ net margins, return on equity and return on assets.

 Analyst Recommendations

-This is a summary of recent recommendations and price targets for Fathom and its rivals, as reported by MarketBeat.com.
+This is a breakdown of recent recommendations and price targets for Fathom and its competitors, as provided by MarketBeat.

 |Sell Ratings